 The S.S.
 America was launched on August 31, 1939 and was sponsored by Eleanor Roosevelt, wife of the President of the United States.
 The America served her owners faithfully for 55 years until she was finally run aground in the Canary Islands in 1994.
 To this day she sits stranded, and deteriorating.

 The S.S.
 America was the flagship of the United States Lines when she commenced her maiden voyage on August 22, 1940.
-In less than a year, she would be called up the assist the allied efforts during World War II.
+In less than a year, she was called up to assist the allied efforts during World War II.

 The America was moored at Norfolk and acquired by the Navy on June 1, 1941, to be used as a troop transport.
 The ship was renamed the USS West Point.
-(AP-23, below)
+(AP-23, at right)

 In 1945 the U.S.S.
 West Point traveled to Italian and French ports.
 Its mission was to take part in the “Magic Carpet” voyages, bringing home American troops from the European battlefronts.
 During her Naval service she would carry over 350,000 troops – the most of any Navy troopship in service during World War II.